scherrydelisle/argocd_demo/docs/SETUPENV.md

 - Login to ArgoCD

-# Phase 1 Complete!
-We successfully set up our enviroment for GitOps!
+### Phase 1 Complete!
+We successfully set up our environment for GitOps!

 ---